 Early 1900, the equipment of the mountaineers remains sketchy: hemp rope, shoes with nails and ice ax.

-The rope: Its use can be found as early as the 16th century when peasants used it to cross passes and glaciers.
-However, the use of rope was not immediate among mountaineers and, for example, not for the first Mont-Blanc ascents.
+The rope: Peasants used it to cross passes and glaciers as early as the 16th century.
+However, mountaineers didn’t use rope immediately and, for example, not for the first Mont-Blanc ascents.
 The rope was then made of hemp, without elasticity, of low resistance and simply passed around the waist.
-Even if its use saved lives, it also causes some tragedies because the rope broke, throwing the climbers into the emptiness.
-In the beginning of the 20th century, with the ascension of more difficult climbing routes the use of ropes became a necessity and more common with the invention of pitons and carabiners in 1910.
-The materials changed in 1947 when nylon replaced hemp, which made the rope dynamic and more resistant.
-In 1970 harness has been developed by an Englishman and it was no longer necessary to tie up the rope at the waist.
+Even if its use saved lives, the rope sometimes broke, throwing the climbers into the emptiness.
+In the beginning of the 20th century, the use of ropes became a necessity.because mountaineers climbed more difficult and dangereux routes With the pitons and carabiners invention in 1910, the use of rope developed .
+Nylon replaced hemp in 1947 which made the rope dynamic and more resistant.
+In 1970, an Englishman developed the harness and it was no longer necessary to tie up the rope at the waist.

 Crampons: They are attached to footwear to improve adherence on ice.
 The first ones with 10 spikes have been created in 1908.
 In 1929, 2 spikes have been added and it is still the norm today.

-Ice ax: The ice ax is a tool which is used in several ways in mountaineering: As a walking stick, a solid anchor by burying the pick down, a belay or to stop a fall when buried vertically.
-The first ice axes were created late in the history of mountaineering, only in 1840, from the union between a short hatchet and the alpenstock (long stick with an iron tip).
-In 1964, an ice ax with a metal handle was created by an English manufacturer.
-The modern ice ax will be improved and perfected over time, With these new tools, it became possible to cross rocky passages covered with thin films of ice, where it was impossible to dig steps.
+Ice ax: The ice ax is used in several ways in mountaineering: As a walking stick, a solid anchor by burying the pick down, a belay or to stop a fall when buried vertically.
+The first ice axes appeared late in the history of mountaineering, only in 1840, from the union between a short hatchet and the alpenstock (long stick with an iron tip).
+An English manufacturer created an ice ax with a metal handle in 1964.
+The modern ice ax will be improved and perfected over time, With these new tools, it is possible to cross rocky passages covered with thin ice, where it is impossible to dig steps.